 Public Policy Initiatives

 Putting Children First Infrastructure Investment Initiative (i3)

 Announced in October 2016, i3 is a citizen-driven process that will provide a forum for community participation in setting local priorities with the goal of producing a balanced ballot initiative for voters to consider during a future countywide election.
 The 10-member Steering Committee that will guide the i3 initiative is led by Brian Scarborough and represents a diverse group of stakeholders including the African American Accountability Alliance, the Alachua County Chapter of the NAACP, the Builders Association of North Central Florida, the Alachua Chamber of Commerce and other entities.
-The first public i3 forum will be held in the first quarter of 2017.
+Learn more about i3 and upcoming public meetings here.
 For information on upcoming forums, email email@example.com.

 Distinguished Speakers Luncheons

 The Gainesville Area Chamber’s Distinguished Speaker Luncheons bring prominent leaders to speak to and interact with Chamber members.
 These distinguished leaders–which have included GRU General Manager Ed Bielarski, City of Gainesville Mayor Lauren Poe and Alachua County Commission Chair Ken Cornell–have provided Chamber members perspectives on a variety of issues, including utility rates and City and County efforts to make Gainesville the most citizen-centered city in the world.
 For information on upcoming luncheons, email firstname.lastname@example.org.

 The Business Community Coalition (BCC) is a partnership comprised of the Gainesville Area Chamber of Commerce, the Gainesville Alachua County Association of Realtors and the North Central Florida Builders Association.
 Together, these partners support and lead actions and initiatives that foster a stronger climate for business and opportunity.